sreesooraj/tagging_system/README.md

 Make database migrations using python manage.py makemigrations and python manage.py migrate.
 Run the server using python manage.py runserver.

-Usage Postman Api collection is provided in the mail.
+Usage Postman Api collection is provided in the mail .